 Skip to main content

-Port Honeypot
+Port Honeypot (+Port Blocker)

 This is a general honeypot module.
 This module will set up to 100 honeypots on your server on random ports chosen from the 1 000 most popular ports.
 This module will detect if someone does a deep port scan on your server (except syn stealth scan and some others).
 The module will also capture any traffic on these honeypots and reply to the requests, so when the attacker tries to exploit one of these fake services, it will generate incidents.
 This is a very effective way to catch early on both direct attacks and botnet activities.